 Why we like TextExpander for this

-New employees can pick up the structure of the meeting quickly.
+In addition to keeping things quick and consistent for everyone, mew employees can pick up the structure of the meeting quickly.
 The provided outline guides them to have the right tone and amount of information to add.